Automated grading workflows for providing personalized feedback to open-ended data science assignments: What is an automated grading workflow?

-It is useful to start by outlining and classifying the tasks involved in a typical grading process.
-We can break down a grading process into the following three phases, each with their respective tasks:

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Preparation: collecting students' assignments, drafting a rubric, setting up a grade sheet where grades can be recorded for each student; \item Grading and providing feedback: for each student, retrieving and opening their submission, browsing and evaluating their submission, considering what grade and feedback to assign them given the current rubric, possibly updating the rubric, referring to the grade sheet to find the student and annotate their grade, closing the submission; \item Finalization: uploading the grade sheet on the class' learning management system, returning grades and feedback to students. \end{enumerate}
+The assessment at scale of assignments that cannot be auto-graded requires automated grading workflows, that is, systems that automate all or most repetitive grading tasks so as to reduce the time and effort required for a grader to assess students' work and possibly provide high-quality feedback.

-The tasks listed above can be grouped broadly into two distinct types: \emph{pedagogical} and \emph{administrative} grading tasks.
-Pedagogical tasks are those that have a direct impact on what students learn from their grade and their feedback.
-Administrative tasks are those that are directly related to the logistics involved with the grading process and do not have a direct impact on what is learned from the outputs of grading.
+A natural starting point for designing an automated grading workflow is to outline the tasks that are executed in a typical grading workflow.
+We can break down a grading process into three phases - (1) preparation, (2) grading and providing feedback, (3) finalization - each with their respective tasks.
+Table~\ref{tbl-workflow} lists these phases and groups tasks into two types: \emph{pedagogical} and \emph{administrative}.
+The former have a direct impact on what students learn from their grade and their feedback, while the latter are related to the logistics involved with the grading process.

-In fact, most of the tasks listed before are administrative in essence.
-For example, during Step 1, the only task involving pedagogical decisions is drafting a rubric that establishes what is considered as correct or incorrect and what is the importance of each component of an answer.
-Conversely, collecting submissions and setting up the grade sheet are administrative tasks.
-All other pedagogical decisions are performed in Step 2 of the grading process.
-Providing feedback and assigning a score is a pedagogical task for open-ended assignments.
-While providing feedback and scores, it is possible that a rubric may need to be updated and this would also be a pedagogical task.

-Table~\ref{tbl-workflow} summarizes the three steps of a grading process, the tasks they involve and their type.
-We would like to make a remark: what we have identified as administrative choices can have (indirect) pedagogical impacts, that should be considered when designing and evaluating a grading workflow.
-For example, the way feedback is distributed can make it easy or difficult for a student to access their feedback, which in turn affects the chances that students will learn from it.

 \hypertarget{tbl-workflow}{}